 With a studio at Balnarring, Zoe shares with her students the very practice that allowed her to cultivate self-awareness and embodiment over the years.

-In addition to her Balnarring studio bookings (which are intimate and limited to a class of nine), Zoe has a number of online offerings to keep us flowing throughout lockdown.
+In addition to her Balnarring studio bookings (which are intimate and limited to a class of nine), Zoe has a number of online offerings.
 These include on-demand classes, a meditation challenge and a holistic four week course, The Slow Rhythms, that brings together asana, meditation, beathwork, journaling and philosophy.

 Discover Zoga's on-demand classes and online offerings here.